 The University and the Faculty

 The program will be conducted at the University of Würzburg by regular faculty members.
 The University, founded in 1582, is a renowned institution of higher learning consisting of 12 schools and divisions with approximately 20,000 students.
 Faculty members for the program have been recruited from the Departments of Art History, History, Economics, English and American Studies.
 In addition, Dr. Vincent VanderHeijden from the Department of Germanic Studies at The University of Texas at Austin will teach in the Program.

 The Summer Program is designed as an academic program that will consist of morning and afternoon lectures and classes.
 Evaluation of written assignments and tests will determine the letter grades for courses.

-Excursions to sites of historical and cultural interest (one overnight) will serve to complement classroom work, especially in history and art history.
+Excursions to sites of historical and cultural interest (including a five-day excursion to Berlin) will serve to complement classroom work, especially in history and art history.

 This Year's Program

 This year's program will run from May 5, 2023, until July 21, 2023.

 Arrival in Germany on Friday, May 5, 2023 (departure from US on May 4).
 Meet at 11:00 a.m. at the "Meeting point" in the Arrival Hall in Terminal 1, Level 1, of Frankfurt International Airport.
 Transfer from Frankfurt Airport to Würzburg will occur by chartered bus.